Takata Changes Propellant Used in Airbags, Anonymous Official Says

 Further investigation into the emerging scandal reveals that Takata may have been involved in a decade-long cover up over the safety of its airbags, even allegedly conducting secret tests on as many as 50 discarded airbags retrieved from local scrapyards.

 Pitman, Kalkhoff, Sicula & Dentice will continue to monitor the story and report on crucial details.
-If you or someone you love was injured by a Takata airbag, contact our firm to see whether you have a claim for compensation.
+If you or someone you love was injured by a Takata airbag, contact a Milwaukee personal injury attorney from our firm to see whether you have a claim for compensation.

 Fill out our online evaluation form or call 877-877-2228 for free legal help today.